-The origin of this idiom is unclear.
-The earliest I could find it in writing with its figurative meaning is during the early 20th century.
-The saying was used at that time (and I imagine it still is used in this way today to some extent) to describe how the cost of certain items were ‘reasonable and affordable.’
-For example, in the Newark Advocate newspaper from the year 1922, there’s a section in the paper about women’s clothing that says:
+This idiom’s origin is not clear.
+The earliest I could find the phrase ‘down to earth’ in print with its figurative meaning is during the early 20th century.
+During that time, it was commonly used (and this may still be the case today to some extent) to describe the cost of certain items and how ‘reasonable and affordable’ these prices were.
+For example, in the Newark Advocate newspaper from 1922, there’s a section in the paper about women’s clothing that says:

 “Here are four groups of worth-while garments at ‘down to earth’ prices.”

-A second example of the phrase being used in this way comes from the Sandusky Star Journal newspaper, 1935:
+A second example of this phrase being used to express ‘low, sensible prices’ comes from the Sandusky Star Journal newspaper, 1935:

 “And, while our fashions are as new as tomorrow, our prices are the good down-to-earth prices that save you money.”

-- I was worried that the repair costs of fixing my broken car would be too much for me to pay, however the prices were actually down to earth and reasonable.
+- I needed to have my car repaired and I was worried that the costs would be through the roof.
+However, the prices were actually down to earth and reasonable.

-Note: The origins for many popular sayings are not known.
-Generally then, what you’ll see on the phrase’s page is either a theory about its origins, or there will be a citation that can give you an idea for how far back in history the saying goes.
-So if you see an idiom in a quote that goes back to the year 1600, then you know the idiom is at that old, at the minimum.
+Note: The origin of many popular sayings are not known.
+Generally then, what you’ll see on the phrase’s page is either a theory about its origin, or there will be a quotation.
+The purpose of these quotations is to give you an idea on how far back in history a saying goes.
+So if you see an idiom being quoted in a book from 1600, then you know that idiom is at least that old.